Larry Langford: Felony conviction and sentencing

 While Langford was head of the Jefferson County commission, he engaged in a variable-rate auction and bond swaps to raise money to help improve the county's sewer system.
 Langford was convicted of receiving $235,000 in bribes to help influence the bond deals.
 According to the indictment, William Blount helped Langford receive a $50,000 loan, which was used to purchase jewelry, including a Rolex watch, and designer clothes.
 Blount's firm earned $7.1 million in fees from the bond deals while LaPierre was paid $219,500 by Blount for his help the scheme.
 Jefferson County banks made approximately $120 million by encouraging the county to refinance nearly all of its bonds using swaps.
 The bonds resulted in a $3.2 billion sewer debt, contributing to the Jefferson County commissioners voting to declare bankruptcy on November 10, 2011, in what at the time was the largest municipal bankruptcy in U.S. history.
 The U.S. government sought $7.6 million in forfeiture from the three men.

-After being convicted in a trial in federal court in Tuscaloosa, Alabama, Langford was serving out a 15-year federal felony sentence until he was released resentenced to time served in light of life-threatening health issues.

-He was inmate #27349-001 at FMC Lexington, a Federal prison hospital near Lexington, Kentucky.
-He was released on December 28, 2018, after U.S. District Court Judge Scott Coogler commuted his sentence to time served due to deteriorating health conditions.
+After being convicted in a trial in federal court in Tuscaloosa, Alabama, Langford was serving out a 15-year federal felony sentence until he was resentenced to time served in light of life-threatening health issues.
+He was held at FMC Lexington, a federal prison hospital near Lexington, Kentucky.
+He was released on December 28, 2018, after U.S. District Court Judge Scott Coogler commuted his sentence.

 Death

-On April 27, 2015, Langford was transported from prison to a hospital due to a case of pneumonia.
-Langford was first rejected for a compassionate release after describing himself as "terminally ill".

-On December 28, 2018, a federal judge reduced Langford's sentence for corruption to time served.
-He was granted compassionate release from prison in December 2018 due to his failing health.

 Langford died on January 8, 2019.
 He was 72.
 His interment was at Elmwood Cemetery and Mausoleum.